 Ask for Seller Concessions

-When it comes to negotiating closing costs in New Jersey, one of the best tactics is to ask for seller concessions.
+When negotiating closing costs in New Jersey, one of the best tactics is to ask for seller concessions.
 Seller concessions are when the seller agrees to cover certain costs associated with selling a property.
-This can be a great way for buyers who don’t have access to large sums of cash or financing options up front.
-With an ASAP Cash Offer, sellers may accept offers that contemplate them paying all or part of the buyer’s expenses like title fees, transfer taxes, and prepaid items such as homeowners insurance premiums.
-To maximize this strategy during negotiations, buyers should make sure they clearly communicate upfront what their needs are and how much concession money they need from the seller.
+This can be an excellent way for buyers who don’t have access to large sums of cash or financing options up front.
+With an ASAP Cash Offer, sellers may accept offers that contemplate paying all or part of the buyer’s expenses like title fees, transfer taxes, and prepaid items such as homeowners insurance premiums.
+To maximize this strategy during negotiations, buyers should communicate upfront their needs and how much concession money they need from the seller.

 Consider an FHA Loan

-An FHA loan may be the way to go for those looking to purchase a home in New Jersey.
-An FHA loan can provide an affordable option when it comes to purchasing property in New Jersey, as they tend to have less stringent requirements than other mortgage loans and are insured by the Federal Housing Administration (FHA).
-Depending on your credit score, down payment amount, and debt-to-income ratio you could qualify with only 3.5% of the purchase price required up front – far lower than other conventional mortgages.
-Additionally, through ASAP Cash Offer, we offer sellers concessions that allow buyers using an FHA Loan more flexibility in closing costs such as inspection fees, title searches, or even appraisal expenses – all added benefits that come along with using this type of loan!
+An FHA loan may be the way to purchase a home in New Jersey.
+An FHA loan can provide an affordable option when buying property in New Jersey, as they tend to have less stringent requirements than other mortgage loans and are insured by the Federal Housing Administration (FHA).
+Depending on your credit score, down payment amount, and debt-to-income ratio, you could qualify with only 3.5% of the purchase price required up front – far lower than conventional mortgages.

 Call Now (818) 651-8166